 We’ve scoured countless laptops and spec sheets to come up with an easily digestible list of some of the best notebooks for students.
 And while there was a time when most students just needed something to churn out essays on, times have changed.

-Today, a trusty laptop could be expected to do anything from writing dissertations, to photo and video editing, 3D modelling, CGI rendering, and much, much more.
-And that’s all without mentioning non-work uses, like streaming, gaming, keeping in touch with family, and goodness knows what else.
+Today, a trusty laptop is expected to do everything.
+It needs to write dissertations, edit photos and videos, create CGI renders and much, much more.
+And that’s all without mentioning non-work uses.

 What’s the best student laptop?